-The Department’s Teaching Associate program provides select graduate students with an opportunity to acquire experience as a college instructor and to receive economic support in the form of a 9-month stipend.
+The Department’s Teaching Associate program provides select graduate students with an opportunity to acquire experience as a college instructor and to receive economic support in the form of a stipend.

 TAs are expected to maintain good academic standing and must maintain a minimum 3.0 grade point average while a teaching associate.
-The Department recognizes excellence in graduate student teaching and academics through a number of scholarships and awards available including the International Communication Association Outstanding Teaching Associate Award and TA fee remission.
-Funds to support student travel to academic conferences may be available.

 Associateships are awarded in the spring for the following academic year and are normally renewable for a second year, subject to students’ eligibility and satisfactory performance as a Teaching Associate.
 Students are eligible for a Teaching Associateship for only two years from the semester they enter the graduate program.

-The Department will begin reviewing TA applications on March 15th for TAs to be appointed for the following Fall semester.
+Department will begin reviewing TA applications on March 15th for TAs to be appointed for the following Fall semester.
 Since the TA selection process can be highly competitive, applicants are strongly advised to have their applications complete prior to March 15th.
 There are no TA appointments made for the Spring semester.